 Whether you should take opioids or NSAIDs is up to you and your doctor.
 One study showed that opioids and NSAIDS were equally effective for reducing the pain of OA of the knee -- about 30% pain reduction for each.

 Counterirritants: These are creams and ointments containing ingredients like menthol or capsaicin, the ingredient that makes hot peppers burn.
 Rubbing these on your painful joints may stop the pain signals from the joint to the brain.

 Glucosamine and chondroitin: These are over-the-counter dietary supplements that are taken by mouth.
 Study results show no significant benefits, so taking these may or may not help you.

 Corticosteroids (steroids): These are powerful medications (like prednisone and cortisone) that reduce swelling and suppress the immune system.
 Your doctor may give you a prescription for a pill or inject it directly at the site of your pain.
 The effects can be felt in a few days and will last for about 2 months.

 Doctors say you shouldn't get more than four steroid shots a year and you shouldn't stay on them indefinitely.
 Corticosteroid injections can cause nerve damage and thinning of your bone near the site of the shot, as well as the breakdown of more cartilage.

 Hyaluronic Acid: This naturally occurs in the fluid of your joints and acts as a lubricant.
 However, hyaluronic acid breaks down in people who have arthritis, so your doctor may give you injections of this fluid.
 The doctor injects you at the site of your pain (usually the knee) once a week for 3 to 5 weeks.
-It's a good alternative to NSAIDs.
+Getting these injections could be an alternative to taking an NSAID.
 However, it takes about 5 weeks to feel any pain relief, unlike cortisol.
-The results are mixed.
-In one study, 30% of participants had pain relief for 2 years after treatment, while another 20% had no relief at all.
+Results from the shots are mixed.
+There are recommedations against getting these shots because of their unproven benefits and their cost.